ucalgary-srs/trex-imager-readfile/README.md

 ## Installation

-This library can be installed for Python or IDL, with instructions for each in the below sections.
+This library can be installed for Python or IDL.
+Python installation is done using `pip` and IDL installation is done using `ipm`.

 ### Python